GiulioGenova/convert_zrx/README.md

 The script will:
 - Split the file.
 Creating one file for each combination of station-measurement.
 Saves the resulting files in a folder called splitted_\<filename\>
 - Convert the files.
-Parsing the header and extracting the following info SNAME SANR TSNAME REXCHANGE REXCHANGE DATEFIRST DATELAST.
+Parsing the header and extracting the following info SNAME SANR REXCHANGE DATEFIRST DATELAST.
 Creating a file with the previous info in the filename and the data in .csv format.
 Converted files will be written into a folder named converted_\<filename\>

 ## Version